 Like any musical creation or any creative work registration, this type of music may be tied to copyright.
 However, it is possible to find free non-copyrighted music like the one you can download in this section.

 There are several types of license.
-Particularly, my royalty-free music is under a Creative Commons Attribution License (CC-BY), which indicates that you can modify it and even use it for commercial purposes, but you must indicate that I am the original author of the work.
+Particularly, my royalty-free audio tracks are under a Creative Commons Attribution License (CC-BY), which indicates that you can modify them and even use them for commercial purposes, but you must indicate that I am the original author of the works.